-Henry Purcell (born c.10th September 1659) is thought to be the best English composer of his time.
+Henry Purcell (born c.10th September 1659) is considered to be the best English composer of his time.
 Not until the twentieth century did an English composer display his talent.

-In 1673 he became assistant to the Keeper of the King’s Instruments.
-He quickly progressed through various positions and became composer of King Charles II’s string orchestra.
-In 1679 he took the position of organist of Westminster Abbey.
-In 1682 he also gained the position as one of the three organists at the Chapel Royal – this role ran simultaneously with that of Westminster Abbey.
-Purcell retained all his official posts through the reigns of Charles II, James II, William III and Mary.
+In 1673 Purcell took on the role of assistant to the Keeper of the King’s Instruments.
+He quickly progressed through various positions including composer of King Charles II’s string orchestra.
+Then in 1679, he took the position of organist of Westminster Abbey.
+Three years later in 1682 he also gained the position as one of the three organists at the Chapel Royal.
+This role ran simultaneously with that of Westminster Abbey.
+Purcell retained all his official posts through the reigns of Charles II, James II, William III, and Mary II.

-It is believed that Purcell started composing at the early age of nine, however there are no works to confirm until he wrote an Ode for King Charles II birthday in 1670 (aged 11).
+Purcell is said to have started composing at the early age of nine.
+However, there is no evidence to support this.
+However, he wrote an Ode for King Charles II birthday in 1670, aged eleven.

-Purcell wrote a wide variety of music including that for the stage, court, private entertainment and church.
+He wrote a wide variety of music including that for the stage, court, private entertainment, and church.

 Purcell married and had six children, as with many children of this time three of them died in infancy.